tabletcorry/sysadvent-articles/graphite.markdown

 * The documentation is still a bit lacking, though they are working to improve this.
 * The learning curve can be a bit steep.
+While there is an interface to see all of the functions, you still need to learn how they are applied.
 This is offset by the ability to save named graphs for all users to see.
+* Feedback is a bit lacking.
+After a graph is requested it is difficult to tell if it is being rendered, or simply failed in the backend.
 * They use launchpad and thus bazaar, for their project management and source control.
 In a post-github world, this is starting to get a bit painful.